roy-kh/google-docs-resume-assistant/README.md

 - Formatting preserved: replacements keep your bold/italic/colors.

 ## Setup (bound script)
-1) Open your resume in Google Docs.
+1) Open your generalized resume in Google Docs.
 2) Extensions → Apps Script (this creates a bound project).
 3) Replace the default files with `Code.gs` and `sidebar.html` from this repo.
 4) In `Code.gs`, set your key: